 The fees charged to a merchant account will vary from month to month and from account to account, merchants are charged fees consisting of transaction fees, discount fees and other monthly fees due to the acquiring banks, cardholder issuing banks and the payment card networks.
 Though all tobacco merchant accounts will carry costs and other expenses for the use of their services, the amount charged and how these fees are collected will vary based on the agreements with the payment processors.

-When discussing the cost of a merchant account with merchants, the most common question is about the discount rate, or percentage of the transaction that is charged by the payment processor for acceptance of a customer’s credit or debit card.
-Rates can be allover the board, depending on anything from the merchant, the bank or the business itself, any or all of these factors can drastically effect the discount rates, but understanding the fee structures can help merchants control costs while building their business.
+When discussing the cost of a merchant account with merchants, the most common question is about the discount rate or percentage of the transaction that is charged by the payment processor for acceptance of a customer’s credit or debit card.
+Rates can be all over the board, depending on anything from the merchant, the bank or the business itself, any or all of these factors can drastically affect the discount rates, but understanding the fee structures can help merchants control costs while building their business.

 Tobacco merchant accounts in the USA are set up using one of the most common billing structures offered today with the most popular choice being the interchange plus fee schedule.
 Interchange Plus, also known as Cost Plus, shows merchants the true cost per can and then tacks on a set discount (percentage) on every transaction, regardless if the customer uses a debit or credit card.
-A combination of its simplicity and low cost has lead the charge in the recent years making interchange plus the go to fee structure for merchants and sales organizations.
+A combination of its simplicity and low cost has led to the charge in recent years making interchange plus the go-to fee structure for merchants and sales organizations.

 What was the most common structure, but has lost popularity to the Cost Plus system is the tiered pricing model that generally establishes from 3 to 6 different price points for transactions to be charged.
 The tier that the cards qualify for can vary for a number of reasons; the type of card used by the customer, how the payment was accepted by the merchant and when the transaction batched out.
 This complex, confusing and often costly pricing structure has fallen out of favor is generally not a recommended pricing structure to use when it can be avoided.